onelei/Lemon-BT/README.md

-# Lemon-BT
+# lemon-bt
-Lemon-BT is a behavior tree for AI.
+lemon-bt is a behavior tree for AI.
 Created by C++ for nodejs addon.